 The estimated fair values of the Company's fixed-rate loans receivable have been derived based on primarily unobservable market inputs such as interest rates and discounted cash flow analyses using estimates of the amount and timing of future cash flows, market rates and credit spreads.
 These measurements are classified as Level 3 within the fair value hierarchy.
-The Company believes the carrying value of its fixed-rate loans receivable approximates fair value as of June 30, 2023 and December 31, 2022.
+The Company believes the carrying value of its fixed-rate loans receivable approximates fair value as of September 30, 2023 and December 31, 2022.

-The estimated fair values of the Company's borrowings under the Revolving Credit Facility, the 2024 Term Loan, the 2027 Term Loan and the 2028 Term Loan have been derived based on primarily unobservable market inputs such as interest rates and discounted cash flow analyses using estimates of the amount and timing of future cash flows, market rates and credit spreads.
+The estimated fair values of the Company's borrowings under the Revolving Credit Facility, the 2024 Term Loan, the 2027 Term Loan, the 2028 Term Loan and the 2029 Term Loan have been derived based on primarily unobservable market inputs such as interest rates and discounted cash flow analyses using estimates of the amount and timing of future cash flows, market rates and credit spreads.
 These measurements are classified as Level 3 within the fair value hierarchy.
-The Company believes the carrying value of its borrowings under the Revolving Credit Facility, the 2024 Term Loan, the 2027 Term Loan and the 2028 Term Loan as of June 30, 2023 and December 31, 2022 approximate fair value.
+The Company believes the carrying value of its borrowings under the Revolving Credit Facility, the 2024 Term Loan, the 2027 Term Loan, the 2028 Term Loan, and the 2029 Term Loan as of September 30, 2023 and December 31, 2022 approximate fair value.

 The Company measures the fair value of its senior unsecured notes and derivative financial instruments on a recurring basis.
-The fair values of these financial assets and liabilities were determined using the following input levels as of the dates presented:
+The fair values of these financial assets and liabilities were determined using the following input levels as of the dates presented BOA valuation for senior notes open: